Frequently Asked Questions

 Main Library: Parking Map

-Milwaukee Legal Resource Center: Parking is available in the MacArthur Square Parking Garage under the Courthouse.
+Milwaukee County Law Library: Parking is available in the MacArthur Square Parking Garage under the Courthouse.
 Enter on James Lovell Street.
 There is some street parking but it is extremely limited.

-The State Law Library has seven public computer workstations.
+The State Law Library has six public computer workstations.
 Each includes access to the internet and to legal research applications.
-We do not provide access to Microsoft Office Suite products, but we do provide access to the Libre Office word processing and office productivity software.
+We provide access to Microsoft Word and the Libre Office word processing and office productivity software.

 The Dane County Legal Resource Center has two public computer workstations.
 Each includes access to the internet and to legal research applications, such as Westlaw.
 We also provide access to Microsoft Word and Libre Office.

-The Milwaukee Legal Resource Center has three public computer workstations.
+The Milwaukee County Law Library has three public computer workstations.
 Each includes access to the internet and to legal research applications.
 We also provide access to Microsoft Word and Libre Office.

 Yes.
-The State Law Library provides Wi-Fi and "wired" access.
-The Wi-Fi password changes monthly; get the user name and password at the circulation desk.
+The State Law Library provides wifi and "wired" access.
 To use our wired connection, bring a CAT-5 cable or borrow one from our circulation desk.
 You may attach to our network from any seat or user workroom in the library.

-DCLRC: Yes, the Dane County Legal Resource Center has Wi-Fi.
+DCLL: Yes, the Dane County Law Library has wifi.

-The State Law Library charges $.15/pg +tax to print or make photocopies at the library.
+The State Law Library charges $.25/pg +tax to print or make photocopies at the library.

-The Dane County Legal Resource Center charges $.25/pg including tax.
+The Dane County Law Library charges $.25/pg including tax.

-The Milwaukee Legal Resource Center charges $.20/pg including tax.
+The Milwaukee County Law Library charges $.25/pg including tax.

-The Dane County Legal Resource Center has 2 portable DVD players that may be used in the library.
-Headphones are available for audio; ask at the staff counter for assistance.
+The Dane County Law Library has 2 portable DVD players that may be used in the library.
+At this time, we are asking users to provide their own headphones.

 The main library has study and conference rooms available.
 For more information, visit our Room Rentals page.

-The Dane County Legal Resource Center has several 4-person tables available, some of which are removed from the high traffic area, but does not have any private conference rooms.
+The Dane County Law Library has several 4-person tables available, some of which are removed from the high traffic area, but does not have any private conference rooms.
 Any meetings may be audible to other people in the library.

-- How do I reserve a study room?
+How do I reserve a study or conference room?

 For information, visit our Room Rentals page.

-No. There is no pay phone near the Milwaukee Legal Resource Center.
+There is no pay phone near the Milwaukee County Law Library.

 The following are eligible for a library card and may borrow materials from our libraries: